sai-yeswanth-g/sai-yeswanth-g.github.io/content/posts/z_order_curve/index.md

 > **_NOTE:_** All the illustrations are in 2D for convenience purposes, the concepts extend naturally to 3D

 <img src="images/points_multi_file.png" alt="drawing" style="width:800px;"/>
-which would mean we'd have to load a section of point cloud from multiple files, or we could merge the points from all grid cells into a single file and have an index map for querying.
+which would mean we'd have to load a section of point cloud from multiple files, or we could merge the points from all grid cells into a single file and have an index map for querying index ranges, using a memory mapped file.

 <img src="images/points_single_file.png" alt="drawing" style="width:800px;"/>